emdash/udlang/README.md

 export element;

 // With this general definition of an HTML element in hand, we can specialize it
-// for standard tags.
-//
-// The $ here is the "placeholder" operator, which triggers partial evaluation. export html = element("html", $, $);
+// for standard tags. `$` is the "placeholder" for partial application. export html = element("html", $) $;
-export head = element("head", $, $);
+export head = element("head", $) $;
-export body = element("body", $, $);
+export body = element("body", $) $;
-export div  = element("div",  $, $);
+export div  = element("div",  $) $;

-// `br` cannot contain content.
-Here we supply an empty
+// These elements cannot contain content. export br   = element("br", $, false);
-// block to prevent callers from accidentally
-// passing a closure
-export br   = element("div", $) {};
+export hr   = element("hr", $, false);
 // ... remaining elements elided for brevity.
 ```

 ## uDLang and Koka

-I've recently become aware of Koka, a language which shares many
+I became aware of Koka after starting uDLang.
+The a language is
-superficial similarities with uDLang.
-There is a great deal of
-overlap, and I'm very excited by the ideas presented in Koka.
-In the
-future, I may evolve uDLang in ways that align it more closely with
-Koka.
-As it stands right now, uDLang is part of the Rust ecosystem.

-I am not terribly familiar with Koka, but here's a summary of the
+superficially similar to uDLang.
+I am not terribly familiar with
+Koka, but here's a summary of the obvious differences.
-obvious differences:

 ### Effects

-Koka's effect system is strictly more expressive than uDLang's
+Koka's effect system is more expressive than uDLang's

-- uDLang has one effect: the `out` statement.
+- uDLang has one effect: the `out` statement, which has a very specific meaning.
-- uDLang effects cannot be "handled" within the uDLang script --
+- uDLang effects cannot be "handled" within the uDLang script: script evaluation terminates when
-  they are values which are only externally visible.
-- Koka's effects are syntactic sugar around continuations, allowing
-  for non-linear control flow.
+  execution reaches an `out` statement.
 - Koka implements exceptions through its effect system, while uDLang
-  will implement exceptions as a language feature.
+  will implement exceptions as a core language feature.
 - Koka appears to be a general-purpose applications or even systems
-  language that targets native compilation, while uDLang aims to be a
+  language that targets native compilation, while uDLang is a pipeline filter.
-  small, embeddable language.

 ### Trailing Lambdas

-Both Koka and uDLang support "trailing lambdas", but support for this
+Both Koka and uDLang support "trailing lambdas" on function calls.
-in uDLang is limited to procedure calls due to limitations in the
-parser, while Koka supports them more generally.

 ### Dot Notation

 Koka defines method call expressions like `x.f(...)`  to mean: `f(x,
-...)`, while udlang defines it to mean: `x[Atom("f")](...)`.
+...)`, while udlang defines it to mean: `x['f](...)`.

 uDLang aims to guarantee that this will optimize to a direct function
-call, the distinction is mainly how each language decides which
-function to call.

-Koka's notion allows defining "methods" on a type externally, whereas
-uDLang does not allow for this.
+call at runtime.

 In Koka, it's not clear you can refer to a method's function value
 directly (without calling it), while in uDLang you can.

 ### Record Processing

-uDLang is record-oriented, while Koka has no such notion.
+- uDLang is record-oriented, while Koka has no such notion.
 - uDLang scripts are kernels operating on a stream of records.
+- the script runs to completion for each input record received
-- the `in` keyword, which always binds to the current input record,
+  - the `in` keyword, binds to the current input record
-  is a construct unique to uDLang as far as I know.
-  - as are the `input`, and `output` declarations.
+  - the `out` keyword yields the given expression and ends the cycle.

 ### Other features

-uDLang has an experimental construct `suppose` which is used for
-certain edge cases in tree-shaped data.
-It's not yet clear to me if
-Koka's effect system can express this construct.

 Koka uses automatic semicolon insertion similar to EcmaScript,
-whereas uDLang has no plans to implement this feature, or to
+whereas uDLang has no plans to implement this feature.
-otherwise eliminate semicolons from the grammar.
+Explicit semicolons are considered a feature.

-DLang supports partial evaluation via the `$` operator, while it's not
+uDLang supports partial evaluation via the `$` operator.
-clear that Koka has any mechanism for partial evaluation.